 What causes emotional detachment, and what can you do about it?
 We all have emotions, albeit some more than others.
 As people get older, they learn to mask their feelings.
 As humans, we crave connection as it is a vital component of our life.
 It cannot be easy to connect with others without feeling emotions.
 Thus, you must believe in empathizing, comprehending, and communicating with fellow humans.
 The flip side of this coin, though, is emotional detachment.
 It can significantly impact your personal life, leaving you feeling hollow and tired.
 This article discusses signs of emotional detachment in your relationship and how to deal with them.
 Keep scrolling.

 What Is Emotional Detachment?

 Emotional detachment can be described as a psychological experience that is characterized by a lack of feeling or connection to people and things around you.
-It is usually caused due to a traumatic event.

 Detachment basically means being objective.
 A person is deemed to be detached when they are able to separate themself from an uncomfortable situation emotionally.
 Life often throws hurdles at us that may break us down, and one way of dealing with it is by detaching ourselves.
 Detachment requires stepping back and looking at things objectively – whether it is related to relationships, friends, hobbies, work, or other things.

-When you start feeling that your partner has begun to detach themself or has never really tried to get close and connected to you, it can be truly devastating.
+When you start feeling that your partner has begun to detach themself or has never really tried to get close and connect to you, it can be truly devastating.
 You may keep wondering if you have done something wrong that has resulted in this indifferent behavior.
 You may even think that they want to break up or divorce or have an affair.